Where is the Neogene Seismic Record for the Yakima Fold Belt?

 Upper Ringold sediments at the White Bluffs contain small-scale soft deformation structures consistent with sedimentation.
 While examples of localized deformatiion occur at Saddle Mountains (Grolier and Bingham, 1978, p.
 14, 32), no seismites (e.g., continuously deformed beds) have been found by me reported by others to date.
 All known examples of substantially deformed RIngold occur within a few meters of mapped faults or can be directly attributed to distinct sedimentation events.
 The Ringold Fm is Miocene-Pliocene in age (9.5-3.4 Ma).
-The Neogene consists of the Miocene and Pliocene (23.0-2.6 Ma).
+The Neogene covers the Miocene and Pliocene (23.0-2.6 Ma).

-Aeromagnetic mapping reveals the crustal connection between Eastern and Western Washington beneath the Cascade Mountains (Blakely et al., 2011).
+Aeromagnetic mapping reveals a crustal connection between Eastern and Western Washington beneath the Cascade Mountains (Blakely et al., 2011).
 The Yakima Fold Belt is located at lower right, the Cascades at center, and Puget Sound at upper left.

 Soft sediment deformation structures (clastic dikes, sand blows, liquefaction/fluid escape structures, continuous layers of contorted strata, etc.) near active mountain belts are commonly used to constrain the timing and magnitude of past seismic events.
-To date, widespread soft sediment deformation attributable to seismic shaking has not been identified in the Miocene-Pliocene Ringold Fm (8.0-3.4 Ma) (Merriam and Buwalda, 1917; Newcomb, 1958; Hays and Schuster, 1983; Lindsey, 1996; DOE, 2002; Williams et al., 2002; DOE, 2010; Staisch et al., 2017).
+To date, widespread soft sediment deformation attributable to seismic shaking has not been identified in the Miocene-Pliocene Ringold Fm (8.0-3.4 Ma) (Merriam and Buwalda, 1917; Newcomb, 1958; Hays and Schuster, 1983; Lindsey, 1996; DOE, 2002; Williams et al., 2002; DOE, 2010; Staisch et al., 2017; Cooley, 2021).
 Late Neogene sediments with characteristics favorable to both form and preserve soft sediment deformation structures are abundant within Yakima Fold Belt province, though surprisingly few are known.
 Snipes Mountain near Granger, WA appears to be one of few places such evidence may exist, but no paleoseismic investigation of the Snipes Mountain area has been published to date.